tedmcn/ExercisesInC/reading_questions/thinkos.md

 1) The Georgian alphabet has 33 letters.
 How many bit are needed to specify a letter?

+You would need 6 bits since 5 bits can represent 32 different letters and we need one extra, so 6 bits of information.

 2) In the UTF-16 character encoding, the binary representation of a character can take up to 32 bits.
 Ignoring the details of the encoding scheme, how many different characters can be represented?

+With 32 bits you can represent 1024*1024*1024*4 characters which calculates to be 4,294,967,296

 3) What is the difference between "memory" and "storage" as defined in Think OS?

+Memory refers to volitle information storage such as in ram (as it loses all information when it loses power).
+Storage is used to refer to more stable forms of storage such as a Hard Disk or SSD.

 4) What is the difference between a GiB and a GB?
 What is the percentage difference in their sizes?

+GiB is a number with base 2.
+GB is base 10.
+GiB is a bit more accurate since in computers we deal with binary frequently.

+The percent difference between the two is about 7%.

 5) How does the virtual memory system help isolate processes from each other?

+The virtual memory helps keep processes isolated by adding a layer of abstraction between the physical harware and the virtual hardware (ie virtual memory).
+The system keeps track of which processes can access which pieces of hardware or memory, and it makes sure that no process can access a resource of another process unless specifically instructed otherwise.

 6) Why do you think the stack and the heap are usually located at opposite ends of the address space?

+This is because the stack and heap both need to grow dynamically.
+If they were in the middle of the structure they would not be able to grow out if need be, this way the stack or heap can expand if more memory is needed to be saved.

 7) What Python data structure would you use to represent a sparse array?

+I don't know python specifically, but it sounds like you can implement a sparse array with a hashmap.
+With a hashmap, all values are 0 by default and all keys are already "added" since it hashes the key to find the value.
+This would be efficient because all the hashmap wouldn't have to actually save all the 0's for each value since it's the default value.

 8) What is a context switch?

+A context switch is when a given process is frozen, and then another process is run in it's place.
+The first process can finished.

 In this directory, you should find a subdirectory named `aspace` that contains `aspace.c`.
 Run it on your computer and compare your results to mine.

+    Address of main is 0x40057d
+    Address of global is 0x60104c
+    Address of local is 0x7fff6a673ce4
+    Address of p is 0x145b010

 1) Add a second call to `malloc` and check whether the heap on your system grows up (toward larger addresses).

+    Address of main is 0x40057d
+    Address of global is 0x60104c
+    Address of local is 0x7ffd8e6b30ac
+    Address of p is 0x1e47010
+    Address of q is 0x1e470a0

+    When running the code a second time I found the 2nd varible had a larger address.

 2) Add a function that prints the address of a local variable, and check whether the stack grows down.

+    5
+    Address of main is 0x40057d
+    Address of global is 0x60104c
+    Address of local is 0x7ffcda4d4b2c
+    Address of p is 0xc28010
+    Address of q is 0xc280a0

+    Accessing the value of a local variable make the stack grow downward.

 3) Choose a random number between 1 and 32, and allocate two chunks with that size.
 How much space is there between them?
 Hint: Google knows how to subtract hexadecimal numbers.

+    Address of main is 0x40057d
+    Address of global is 0x60104c
+    Address of local is 0x7ffeec44c52c
+    Address of p is 0x19d1010
+    Address of q is 0x19d10a0
+    Address of a is 0x19d11b0
+    Address of b is 0x19d11d0

+There are 32 bits between them or 2^(n+1)

 ## Chapter 4